All Episodes

 But the end of the interview, Chris Wallace hit me with what they call their lightning round.

-He said, I'm going to mention a name or a subject, and I just want you to give rat tat-tat answers in as few words as possible.
+He said, I'm going to mention a name or a subject, and I just want you to give rat-tat-tat answers in as few words as possible.

 And I said, okay, ready to go.

-And he started out with how worried should Republicans be about Hillary Clinton as the Democrat potential Democrat nominee in 2016.
+And he started out with, how worried should Republicans be about Hillary Clinton as the Democrat potential Democrat nominee in 2016?

 Not very.

-She can't sell a book, she can't fill an auditorium.
+She can't fill an auditorium.

 The hype finally is over.